suffolklibraries/lgc/content/collections/events/friends-around-the-table-nature-walk-and-craft-1.md

     content:
       -
         type: text
-        text: 'In this session of Friends Around the Table explore nature and crafts. ' -
+        text: 'In this session of Friends Around the Table explore sound and arts crafts. ' -
     type: paragraph
     content: